-- 29. Hon'ble Commission may kindly note that the methodology provide inflationary increase over the base year expense and there are various expenses in 2011-12 and 2012-13 which were not incurred in the base year ie 2008-09.
-Further, certain expenses, especially statutory payments, do not necessarily move according to inflation such as payments to KSERC etc. Such payments are to be approved in full.
-Hon'ble Commission did not even approve the payments made by KSEBL to KSERC in line with its regulations to the tune of Rs.3.84 crore. - 28.
-Considering the facts and submission and also considering the directions of the Hon'ble APTEL vide its judgment dated 4th September-2012 on appeal petition No. 190 of 2010, Hon'ble Commission may kindly review the decision and approve the A&G expenses as per the audited accounts for the year 2011-12. - (iv).b Disallowed section 3(1) duty Rs.93.31 crore. - 29.
-One of the major expense items booked under A&G expense is the section 3(1) duty payable by KSEB to the Government.
+- 22. Hon'ble APTEL vide its judgment dated 4th September-2012 had disposed the matter and directed as under. - "13.4 We find that there are presently no Regulations providing for norms for various expenses including A&G expenses.
+The State Commission has allowed an increase of 10% over the approved expenses for the FY 2008-09 for various heads of A&G expenses while allowing some assumed figure for legal expenses.
+We agree with the point raised by the Appellant regarding norms to be specified through statutory Regulations by the State Commission.
+We have already given a direction to the State Commission regarding specifying the Regulations providing for norms for various expenses." - 13.5 Regarding A&G expenses for the FY 2009-10, we direct the State Commission to consider the actual A&G expenses as per the audited accounts of the Appellant in the true up and allow the same with carrying cost, after prudence check." - 23.
+KSEB as per the truing up petition has appraised the increase in the various components of A&G expenses.
+Further, expenses under conveyance expenses, freight charges etc are directly linked to the fuel prices and these expenses cannot be confined to the general inflation indices alone. - 23.
+Hon'ble Commission may kindly note that the methodology provide inflationary increase over the base year expense and there are various expenses in 2011-12 and 2012-13 which were not incurred in the base year ie 2008-09.
+Further, certain expenses, especially statutory payments, do not necessarily move according to inflation such as payments to KSERC etc. Such payments should have been approved in full.
+Hon'ble Commission did not even approve the payments made by KSEBL to KSERC in line with its regulations to the tune of Rs.3.73 crore. - 24.
+Considering the facts and submission and also considering the directions of the Hon'ble APTEL vide its judgment dated 4th September-2012 on appeal petition No. 190 of 2010, Hon'ble Commission may kindly review the decision and approve the A&G expenses as per the audited accounts for the year 2012-13.

+III.
+Disallowed section 3(1) duty Rs.96.97 crore.

+25. One of the major expense items booked under A&G expense is the section 3(1) duty payable by KSEB to the Government.
 The section 3(1) duty is a statutory levy.
 While approving the ARR&ERC/ Truing up petitions for the years from 2003-04 to 2006-07, Hon'ble Commission has considered this as revenue expenditure as part of the A&G expenses of the Board.
 Comptroller & Auditor General (C&AG) have also certified this as an essential expenditure under A&G expenses since the inception of the Board.
 But, while approving the Truing Up of accounts of KSEB since the year 2003-04 and also while approving the orders on ARR since the year 2007-08, Hon'ble Commission has not been admitting section 3(1) duty as a revenue expenditure quoting the provisions in the "Kerala Electricity Duty Act- 1963" that "(3) The duty under this section on the sales of energy should be borne by the Licensee and shall not be passed on to the consumers".
 Accordingly, since the year 2003-04, Hon'ble Commission has not admitted duty aggregating to Rs 748.47 crore so far and the details are given below.